innobright/help.innobright.com/src/inputs/recommended-aovs.rst

 Visibility
 ==========

-Grayscale shadows from all present ight sources in a scene.
+Grayscale shadows from all present light sources in a scene.
 Alternatively it can be a black and white binary input defining your keylight only.
 It is paramount this AOV does not contain color information.
 This pass is sometimes referred to as the "shadow pass".